 If I wasn’t right, then what was I?
 Wrong?

 But … I couldn’t be wrong.
 My ego wouldn’t let me.

 Other people?
 They could be wrong.
 But not me.

 If I was wrong, then what was I?

 I had so much of my identity wrapped up in being right that I was blind to how the world really works.
-I was acting like an amateur — I worked toward achieving the best outcome I came up with myself and not the best outcome possible.

 At Farnam Street, one of our principles is that we work with the world as it really is, not as we want it to be.
 My desire to be right reflected how I wanted the world to work, not how it actually worked.
 Instead of trying to be right, I try to be less wrong.